-Emergency Paid Sick Leave Act COVERED EMPLOYERS WHAT THE LAW REQUIRES AMOUNT OF PAID LEAVE PAY DURING LEAVE 1 REQUIRED POSTING EXCEPTIONS The Emergency Paid Sick Leave Act covers private employers with fewer than 500 employees, as well as governmental employers.
-The Emergency Paid Sick Leave Act requires covered employers to provide paid sick time to employees if the employee is unable to work (or telework) because: 1.
-The employee is subject to a federal, state or local quarantine or isolation order Time Off for Employee Self- Care: Employee must be compensated at the higher of: 1) the employee's regular rate of pay; 2) The federal minimum wage; or Employers will be required to post an approved notice regarding the Act once the Secretary of Employers of health care providers or emergency responders may elect not to provide leave to health care providers or emergency responders.
-Employers may require employees to
+Emergency Paid Sick Leave Act COVERED WHAT THE LAW AMOUNT OF PAY DURING REQUIRED EMPLOYERS REQUIRES PAID LEAVE LEAVE1 POSTING EXCEPTIONS The Emergency Paid Sick Leave Act covers private employers with fewer than 500 employees, as well as governmental employers.
+The Emergency Paid Sick Leave Act requires covered employers to provide paid sick time to employees if the employee is unable to work (or tele- work) because: 1.
+The employee is subject to a federal, state or local quarantine or isolation order related to COVID- 19; 2.
+The employee has been advised by a health care provider to self-quarantine due to concerns Full-Time Employees are entitled to 2 weeks (80 hours) of paid leave.
+Employers receive a tax credit for any amount paid for such leave.
+Part-Time Employees are entitled to 2 weeks of pay based on their average amount of hours worked.
+Time Off for Employee Self- Care: Employee must be compensated at the higher of: 1) the employee's regular rate of pay; 2) The federal minimum wage; or 3) The local minimum wage. • There is a cap of \$511 per day and an aggregate limit of \$5,110.
+Employers will be required to post an approved notice about the Emergency Paid Sick Leave Act once the Secretary of Labor makes it available.
+Employers of health care providers or emergency responders may elect not to provide leave to health care providers or emergency responders.
+Employers may require employees to follow reasonable notice procedures to continue to receive paid sick leave after